demokaka/ros2_basic/ros2_ws/README.md

 For the first time, run `colcon build`.
 This will generate some folders `build`, `install` and `log` in the workspace.

 Imagine when we created a program in our workspace and we want to run this anywhere that we want.
-In this case, we need to source the `local_steup.bash` or `setup.bash` file in the `install` folder so that it can be located.
+In this case, we need to source the `local_setup.bash` or `setup.bash` file in the `install` folder so that it can be located.
 Open the `.bashrc` file:
 ```
 cd